pinecoders/pinecoders.github.io/resources/README.md

 ## Custom Pine Coding
 You can ask in the TV Pine Script Chat when you need custom Pine programming.
 If some coders are free, they will PM you.
 Some well-known Pine coders with a good reputation for providing custom Pine-coding services can be found on TradingView.
-Here are their TV ids: @everget, @glaz (indicators only), @paaax, @mortdiggiddy.
+Here are their TV ids:
+- @everget
+- @glaz (indicators only)
+- @mortdiggiddy
+- @paaax

 A few other suppliers of such services:
 - [Backtest Rookies](https://backtest-rookies.com/professional-services/): Backtest Rookies provide a slew of services related to Pine and trading.